 Press freedom in Hungary is once again under attack.
 The editor-in-chief of Index.hu, the largest and most influential of the country’s remaining independent media, was fired earlier this week, just a month after the outlet declared that its independence was under threat from external pressure.
-Today, the outlet’s entire editorial board and 50 other journalists resigned in protest, saying a red line had been crossed.
+Today, the outlet’s entire editorial board and some 80 other journalists resigned in protest, saying a red line had been crossed.
 Make no mistake: this is a devastating blow to journalism in Hungary.

 We’re not speaking about just any other independent outlet.
 Index is (was) a bulwark.
 The site was Hungary’s largest news portal, with an estimated 1 million real daily users.
 It accounts for nearly half of all page views among independent media.
 Unsurprisingly, this also makes it a target.
 Speculation had been rife about when FIDESZ and its allies would move against Index.